ENSCMA2/enscma2.github.io/_pages/about.md

 I am specifically interested in:
 - constructing evaluation metrics and benchmark datasets to make large language models more understandable (e.g. what linguistic information are they really capturing, what latent biases do they have, why does model x perform better than model y on task z)
 - doing NLP for low-resource/non-Indo-European languages
-- *carefully* doing NLP for social science/social good (e.g. information extraction or visualization for long legal/medical/historical texts, hate speech detection; I'm partly studying history to make sure these applications aren't too out of touch with reality)
+- *carefully* doing NLP for social science/social good (e.g. information extraction or visualization for long legal/medical/historical texts, hate speech detection)
 - algorithmic fairness/ethics (especially for disabled people, ethnically minoritized people, & people who are marginalized in multiple ways)
 - intersections of NLP with human-computer interaction and data visualization